 Customer experience and service get increasingly used by marketers in the branding context.
 Have you read the core brand values of many business lately?
 They’re often not just plain boring but also look very alike.
 “We serve our customers”.
 “We offer great customer experiences”.
 “We’re agile and adapt to our customer’s needs.”
 Innovative.
 Listening.
 Caring.
 Modern.
 Transparent.
 Authentic.
 Open.
 The list goes on.
 OK, it might be nice to remind ourselves now and then that we really want to be customer-centric.
 But, in the end, all those mentioned values are not differentiators in the context of customer interactions and perceptions.
 Serving customers, being agile, authenticity and focusing on customer experiences are not just values, invented by brand marketers in their disconnected ivory towers.
 They are the very basic actions and characteristics customers today expect and deserve.

 Customer experience is also often used in a marketing context without connecting with the rest of the business in a holistic way or is mistaken as sheer personalization and conversion optimization.
 Paying further lip service to the customer experience and customer service is also less-branding related marketing.
 But let’s face it: it most often happens in a context of campaigns, PR, monologues, digital tools and good intentions.
 It’s good that marketing builds nice tools and services customers can use.
 They can be highly relevant and lead to great experiences.
 But they often remain at the top of the funnel.
-Furthermore, the growing investments in behavioral analytics, marketing automation, content personalization, etc. aren’t really done in order to improve the customer experience.
+Furthermore, the growing investments in behavioral analytics, marketing automation, content personalization tools, and other marketing technology applications aren’t really done in order to improve the customer experience.
 They’re done to get more reach and conversions.
 Conversion optimization, when well done, is focused on the customer experience or at least results in better customer experiences.
 But more often than not it’s really about showing better results and higher ROI to the C-suite.